Wind-WindKids/winding/samples/sophieandwind/ice.md

 pixar: page, text
 --
 The help didn’t come from the Dragon.
-Or from his dad, his school books, or even flying.
+Or from his dad, or his school books, or even flying.

 It came from an old Pixar movie.